pkozuchowski/Apex-Opensource-Library/docs/content/apex/database-service.md

 ---
 # Change Log
+### v2.3
+- Added Invocable Unit of Work action to register DMLs in Flows

 ### v2.2
 - Added delete and undelete by record Id operations.
 - Added mocking by record Id.